chstam/Bachelor_Thesis_Stamopoulos_Christos/README.md

 # Bachelor_Thesis_Stamopoulos_Christos
+Optimum Selection of Sensors’ location and Damage Detection on an Operating Wind Turbine via vibration signals and non-parametric Multiple Models Method

 Slight changes of Environmental and Operating Conditions (EOCs) may significantly affect the performance of Structural Health of Monitoring of constructions.
 Present thesis attempts structural health of monitoring in a Vestas V27 wind turbine blade, via a robust non-parametric Stochastic Time Series method under real operating and environmental conditions.
 Random stochastic acceleration measurements are acquired from 12 accelerometers placed in separate positions on the blade